 In addition to degrees from UNC Chapel Hill and Nashotah House, I hold the Ph.D. from the University of Iowa.
 In 2013 I was elected a Fellow of the Royal Historical Society .

 In 2010 I was joined in marriage to Dr. Denise Kettering-Lane, whom I met while we were both grad students at Iowa.
-Denise now serves as assistant professor at Bethany Theological Seminary in Indiana.
-We have one son, Daniel Calvin Lane, born in January 2013 and baptized on Whitsunday, and we expect the birth of our daughter later in the spring of 2015.
+Denise serves as associate professor at Bethany Theological Seminary in Indiana.
+We have two kids, Daniel and Elizabeth, who bring joy and delight.

-St. George’s is a program-sized church in a suburban setting and, as the associate rector, I handle much of the programming, particularly planning opportunities for families, youth, and children.
-I enjoy seeing folks who are overwhelmed with the stress of contemporary, middle-class American life (career, marriage, kids, keeping the gutters clean and the grass cut) taking time to seriously grow as disciples of Christ.
-Prior to taking my call at St. George’s, I was priest-in-charge of St. Mary’s Church in Franklin, Louisiana for just over three years.
-St. Mary’s was a small parish in a rural setting and I was the country parson.
+St. George’s is a transitional-sized church in a suburban setting and, as the associate rector, I oversee our family ministries.
+I enjoy seeing folks who are overwhelmed with the stress of contemporary, middle-class American life taking time to seriously grow as disciples of Christ.
+Prior to taking my call at St. George’s, I was priest-in-charge of a rural church, St. Mary’s in Franklin, Louisiana, for just over three years.

 A full list of my posts is here.